wolfpaulus/LumenVox_TTS_Base/README.md

 This image serves as a base for a Java Webservice implementation providing LumenVox based Speech Synthesis.
 It contains two voices (Amanda and Chris) the web, native libs, lame MP3 encoder, the LumenVox Core, Client, and LicenseServer.

-The license needs to be provided at container launch like this:
+The license code needs to be provided as an environent variable at container launch like this:

->sudo docker run -d --name lvox  -v $(pwd)/vol1:/opt/conf -p80:80 lvox with the license file like this:
+>sudo docker run -d --name lvox -e LV_LIC={12345} -p80:80 lvox
-> $(pwd)/vol1/license_server.conf